 We ask that you time your move in to coincide with the business hours of the Staff for International Students’ office (1st floor, General Research Building I): 9:00 a.m.-12:00 p.m. and 1:00 p.m.-5:00 p.m. on weekdays (except national holidays).
 You cannot move-in on weekends, or on national and university holidays.

-The Staff for International Students will check the apartment facilities and equipment with you, and give you the IC card for the Hall entrance and your apartment key.
+The Staff for International Students will check the room condition and equipment with you, and give you the IC card for the Hall entrance and your room key.

 Documents necessary for move-in procedure